Participant-Directed Services

 Do I have to receive all of my services through the PDS option?
 No. You can receive some of your services through the PDS option while receiving others through traditional service providers.
 This is known as blended services.

-What is a support broker and why do I need one?
-All waiver participants who choose the PDS option for some or all of their services have a support broker.
-The support broker will help you:
+What is a PDS case manager and why do I need one?
+All waiver participants who choose the PDS option for some or all of their services have a PDS case manager.
+The PDS case manager will help you:

 • Enroll in PDS.